shsym/linux_with_rust/Documentation/rust/getting-started.md

 This document describes step-by-step commands to build, install, and insert a kernel written in Rust.

+**Since the kernel (re-)installation can break your system easily, I recommand using a VM for safety and convenience.**

-_Note: all commands have been tested under Ubuntu server 18.04._
+_Note 1: All commands have been tested under Ubuntu server 18.04._

+_Note 2: If your environment is not ready for building Linux kernel, please check [this link](https://wiki.ubuntu.com/Kernel/BuildYourOwnKernel) and install related packages/dependencies._

 - Install rustc
 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```
-  - Setup `$PATH` following the instruction from the previous command.
+  - Setup `$PATH` following _the instruction from the previous command_.
 ```bash
 vim ~/.zshrc (OR ~/.bashrc, etc.)
 ```